What Switching to Value-Based Care from Fee-for-Service Reimbursement Means for Healthcare Providers

 Unity & Continuum of Care

-Even across multiple healthcare departments or facilities within an Accountable Care Organization (ACO), the shared risk and shared savings plans allow for a more unified distribution of funding and resources.
+Even across multiple departments or facilities within an Accountable Care Organization (ACO), shared savings and shared risk arrangements encourage collaboration by tying payments to overall performance, creating more unified incentives for distributing resources and coordinating care.

 Matt Zbrog